 However, the intent of beginning a hobby blog is to keep the blog as a personal interest or hobby, rather than to make money or to promote a brand or specific products.

-Is hobby blogging still relevant in 2019?
+Is hobby blogging still relevant?

 Whilst a wide and diverse range of people start a new blog every year in the UK, far fewer of them make it past the one-year mark and continue displaying the same level of interest in their blogs as they did at the outset, ultimately archiving their blogs or simply abandoning them and no longer posting new content to them very early on.